Printer Command Language: PCL 6 overview

-PCL 6 "Enhanced" architecture was altered to be more modular and to be more easily modified for future HP printers, that it prints complex graphics faster, that it reduces network traffic, and has higher quality.
+PCL 6 "Enhanced" architecture was altered to be more modular and more easily modified for future HP printers, to print complex graphics faster, reduce network traffic, and provide higher quality.
 In early implementations, HP did not market PCL 6 well, thus causing some confusion in terminology.
 PCL XL was renamed to PCL 6 Enhanced, but many third-party products still use the older term.

 Some products may claim to be PCL 6 compliant, but may not include the PCL 5 backward compatibility.
 PCL 6 Enhanced is primarily generated by the printer drivers under Windows and CUPS.
 Due to its structure and compression methodology, custom applications rarely use it directly.

 PCL 6 Enhanced is a stack-based, object-oriented protocol, similar to PostScript.
 However, it is restricted to binary encoding as opposed to PostScript, which can be sent either as binary code or as plain text.
 The plain-text commands and code examples shown in the PCL programming documentation are meant to be compiled with a utility like HP's JetASM before being sent to a printer.

 PCL 6 Enhanced is designed to match the drawing model of Windows GDI.
 In this way, the Windows printer driver simply passes through GDI commands with very little modification, leading to faster return-to-application times.
 Microsoft has extended this concept with its next-generation XPS format, and printer implementations of XPS are being developed.
-This is not a new idea: it is comparable with Display Postscript and Apple's Quartz, and is in contrast to "GDI Printers" where a compressed bitmap is sent to the printer.
+This is not a new idea: it is comparable with Display PostScript and Apple's Quartz, and is in contrast to "GDI printers" where a compressed bitmap is sent to the printer.